Certified Public Manager

 (24 contact hours)

 Benchmarking, program evaluation and the tools and techniques of public administration research will be explored.
-In addition, the basic principles of legal research will be explored.
+In addition, the basic principles of legal research will also be explored.

 (24 contact hours)